Our use of cookies

 School governors

-A school’s governors are the first line of support and challenge with regards to a school’s performance.
+A school’s governors are the first line of support and challenge regarding a school’s performance.
 It’s a vitally important role and one that can be difficult at times.

 We support school governors to make sure they have the right ways of working and the information they need to be effective in their role.